giselehbm/LCI_Workshop_2023/README.md

 :bulb: What happens as the size of the averaging filter increases?

-:bulb: What happens as if we don't use the median filter
+:bulb: What happens if we don't use the median filter?

-## 3) Image artifacts that cannot be fixed by image analysis
+## 3) Image artifacts

+Some image artifacts cannot be fixed by image analysis and may compromise intensity and shape measurements.
+You will work in groups to investigate how each artifact can affect image quantification.

+-> Images to be used in this session are located in "../images/image_artifacts/"

+-> Instructions to run the script:
+* Open the image of interest in Fiji;
+* Open and run the script "ImageArtifacts.ijm";
+* From the "Log" window copy the values of the "total segmented area" and "average intensity" of each channel (green and red)
+* Take some time to analyze the script!

+Wait for all the groups to complete the task and summarize results in the shared file.
+Then discuss:

+:bulb: How are the measures affected by each artifact?

+:bulb: How to avoid such artifacts during acquisition?

+## 4) Extra task: Nuclei & Cell Segmentation

+The segmentation of nuclei and cells are the starting point of several image analysis tasks in microscopy.